13 Best Wetsuits for Kayaking (August 2026) Tested in Cold Water

 Wetsuit Thickness Guide for Kayaking

-Your body loses heat 25 times faster in water than air.
-A sunny 75°F day means nothing if you capsize into 55°F water.
+Your body loses heat roughly 25 times faster in water than in air.
+A sunny 75°F afternoon means nothing the moment you capsize into 55°F water.
+Water temperature is the variable that matters most when choosing wetsuit thickness.

 Temperature and Thickness Chart